 Speaking

-Description: For you to earn the highest scores in the Speaking Section, your responses must fulfil the demands of the task given with only minor mistakes or lapses.
+For you to earn the highest scores in the Speaking Section, your responses must fulfil the demands of the task given with only minor mistakes or lapses.
 The test graders are looking for a highly intelligible and sustained conversation.
 Three main factors comprise scoring for the section, viz, delivery, language use, and topic development.

 Question type: